MicrosoftDocs/azure-devops-docs/docs/build-release/apps/mobile/cordova-build.md

 <a name="agentsetup"></a>
 ##In Depth: Private build agent setup
 As of this writing, you can build Cordova apps targeting Android, Windows, and Windows Phone using the Hosted Agent Pool in Visual Studio Team Services.
 This allows you to build without setting up a Windows build agent on premise.
-MacinCloud provides a [special plan](http://go.microsoft.com/fwlink/?LinkID=691834) and streamlined setup experience for Team Services agents targeted at buillding iOS in the cloud.
-All Cordova prerequisites should already be installed and configured when using the Hosted Agent Pool in Visual Studio Team Services or MacinCloud's special Team Services plan.
+MacinCloud provides a [special plan](http://go.microsoft.com/fwlink/?LinkID=691834) and streamlined setup experience for VSTS agents targeted at buillding iOS in the cloud.
+All Cordova prerequisites should already be installed and configured when using the Hosted Agent Pool in Visual Studio Team Services or MacinCloud's special VSTS plan.

-If you are not using the Visual Studio Team Services Hosted Agent Pool or MacinCloud's streamlined [VS Team Services plan](http://go.microsoft.com/fwlink/?LinkID=691834), you can use your own hardware instead.
+If you are not using the Visual Studio Team Services Hosted Agent Pool or MacinCloud's streamlined [VSTS plan](http://go.microsoft.com/fwlink/?LinkID=691834), you can use your own hardware instead.
 Because of its design, you can easily install the Windows agent on Windows or the [cross-platform agent](http://go.microsoft.com/fwlink/?LinkID=533789) on a Mac and integrate with either TFS or Visual Studio Team Services.
 The build machine simply needs to have HTTP access to the server with your TFS collection or Visual Studio Team Services.

 ### Custom Agent Setup
 Since the build process we will describe here is not directly dependent on MSBuild or Visual Studio for Android, you have two options for installing prerequisites on Windows: